-After an early autumn at the ditch, it was time to venture farther afield for a little beauty!
-Longtime Marmelade Gypsy followers know that my "happy place" is Southern Exposure Herb Farm, where several times a year a group of friends and I go to make lovely home decor projects, enjoy a beautiful dinner and walk through their wonderful gardens.
+After an early autumn at the Ditch, it was time to venture farther afield for a little beauty!
+That means a visit to my "happy place," Southern Exposure Herb Farm, where several times a year a group of friends and I go to make lovely home decor projects, enjoy a beautiful dinner and walk through their wonderful gardens.

 We recently enjoyed our first early autumn visit, making a fall botanical wreath.
 More on that later but first, a walk through the gardens.
 Their zinnias were fabulous!